How It Works

 API fetches account sequence from Soroban RPC

-builds invokeHostFunction calling vault.deposit(caller, amount, route_to)
+builds invokeHostFunction calling vault.deposit(caller, amount)

 simulates transaction to get resource footprint and fee